Multiselectable jQuery plugin

 Multiselectable is fully functional using only a keyboard.
 Labels correctly point to the right elements, even when there are multiple Multiselectable controls within the page.

 Multiselectable copyright © Aki Björklund, 2009.
-Licenced under MIT.
+Licensed under MIT.

 Download Multiselectable